-Why Traffic Matters
+Why Traffic Matters (a Little Bit)

 Your website traffic is just one of the many important indicators that your business is moving forward, instead of just sitting still.

-So, why does it matter?
+So, why does traffic matter?

 If your website traffic is not increasing, then no one is looking at your blog.
 If no one is looking at your blog, how can you expect to make money from it?
 Remember those sponsored opportunities and loyal readers that we talked about a minute ago?
 Yeah, you need people to visit your blog if you expect to benefit from these things.